google-marketing-solutions/tagsmith/docs/features/html-replacer.md

 ## What it is?

 Replaces the HTML content of any page element(s) specified by a CSS selector.
+Typically useful for running customized UI A/B test (by putting `<style>` in replacing HTML to overwrite CSS styles).

 **Limitation**: `<script>` tag(s) in the replaced HTML won't work.

 ## What it fits for?

 All pages.

-Typically useful for running UI A/B test (by putting `<style>` in replacing HTML to overwrite CSS styles).

 ## Setup